May 16, 2020

 Nick: In the sneaker and streetwear space the biggest trend I see is seeking out co-signs.
 Showing off collaborations you did with someone who’s considered a tastemaker or a style influencer.
 For more everyday goods, it’s just sort of finding ways to make products that are more basic to everyday life seem more interesting.

 Jason: Links are currently not permitted in comments, but users are getting past that using Link in Bio, which isn’t idea.
 When content posters can add links, that’d be huge for selling things because Link in Bio typically only works until you are on to the next thing.

 Nick: Look at the comments of any brand that’s doing a good job and you’ll find people commenting just to tag their friend.
 That is the literal definition of growing awareness.

 Jason: Instagram as-is is nice.
-I’d probably like to closer groups.
+I’d probably like to organize groups of people and brands I follow.
 It’d be nice to pull my family all into one place, rather than missing their posts.

 Nick: The new Fox Sports video app allows you to rank teams you like in order of how actively you support them, from Fanatic to active fan to casual fan.
 Similarly Apple Music asks you to rank artists and genre styles from love to hate.
 Being able to mark specific accounts and genres as being more interesting to you would allow Instagram (and all other algorithm-based platforms) to construct a more compelling timeline for users and allow advertisers to serve more targeted content.

-Jason: Social Media is just marketing.
+Jason: Expect the new Instagram.
+Social Media is just marketing.
 Marketing methodology always changes.
 There will be new favorite platforms and current favorites will start to fade.